Skip to content

 remaining

 It affects the process of constructing and parsing cell values by causing them to be stored and loaded directly rather than as a reference.
-To draw parallels with cell manipulation instructions, specifying remaining is like using Builder.storeSlice() and Slice.loadBits() instead of Builder.storeRef() and Slice.loadRef(), which are to be used by default.
+To draw parallels with cell manipulation instructions, specifying remaining is like using Builder.storeSlice() and Slice.loadBits() instead of the default Builder.storeRef() and Slice.loadRef().

 In addition, the TL-B representation produced by Tact changes too: